archetect/archetect.github.io/index.md

-## Archetect architecs architectures from arcetypes.
+## Archetect architects architectures from archetypes.